 • Promote Learning of knowledge and skills.
 The use of gamification to encourage learning is effective as a result of the incorporation of educational psychology principles and instructional strategies that have long been employed by designers of instruction, teachers, and professors.
 Many professionals in education have often used methods such as assigning points to exercises, providing corrective comments, and promoting collaboration on projects.
 Gamification adds an additional level of interest and introduces a fresh approach to integrating these aspects into an immersive gaming environment that both inspires and educates learners.

 • Solve problems.
 Gamification has significant potential to address problems effectively.
 The collaborative essence of gaming can concentrate the attention of several individuals on addressing a problem.
-The fundamental competitiveness of games motivates people to strive for excellence in order to achieve the objective of winning (Kapp, 2012).
+The fundamental competitiveness of games motivates people to strive for excellence to achieve the objective of winning (Kapp, 2012).

 What is Not Gamification?

-Having established the meaning of gamification, there must be an explanation on what gamification does not include.
+Having established the meaning of gamification, there must be an explanation of what gamification does not include.
 Several common misunderstandings about gamification need to be addressed in order to fully realise its genuine potential.
 Gamification is Not:

 • Badges, Points, and Rewards.
 Unfortunately, the most tedious and least practical aspects of games have been designated as "gamification".
 However, the true potential of game-based thinking lies in its other components, such as engagement, storytelling, character visualisation, and problem-solving.
 These are the fundamental principles around which gamification must be constructed.
 As a result, a small number of individuals are diminishing the significance of the term "gamification" despite its potential to effectively describe the process of enhancing engagement and learning to an even greater extent.
 Professionals in the field of education who have been incorporating authentic gaming aspects, such as interactivity, storytelling, and problem-solving, must retrieve the term "gamification" and apply it to their own practices.

 • Trivialization of the importance of learning.
 Gamification does not undermine or compromise the concept of "authentic learning."
 Game spaces are frequently used for serious learning scenarios, which range from military simulations to sales incentives, medical procedure practice, and controlled exam preparation.
 Engaging in gamified learning may be difficult, challenging, and stressful.
 Well-crafted games enhance the development of skills, knowledge, and abilities by learners in brief, focused intervals.
-This is resulting in prolonged retention and excellent recall.
+This results in prolonged retention and excellent recall.
 Do not confuse games for learning with games for children.
 Gamification is a method that aims to speed up the learning process, especially when it comes to complicated subjects and systems thinking.

 • New.
 Although the idea of gamification has experienced significant growth, the components of gamification are not new.
 For generations, the military has used "war games," simulations, and goal-oriented experiences to train people.
 Historians widely believe that Chaturanga, a game from the 7th century, is potentially the earliest known game to employ pieces representing military units on an imaginary battlefield.
 The game pieces represented troops, pachyderms, and war chariots, which coordinated on a game board resembling today's chessboard.